eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.homematic/README.md

 The time to live in seconds for discovery results of a Homematic gateway (default = -1, which means infinite)

 -   **socketMaxAlive**
-The maximum lifetime of a pooled socket connection to the Homematic gateway in seconds (default = 900)
+The maximum lifetime of a socket connection to and from a Homematic gateway in seconds (default = 900)

 -   **rfPort**
 The port number of the RF daemon (default = 2001)